netzmacht/contao-font-awesome-inserttag/README.md

   ```
   The former syntax with a double colon "::" between two params is deprecated but still supported.

 It works the same with the new short codes provided by Font Awesome 5.
+If you're migrating from Font Awesome 4 to 5 and
+have some old insert tags you may have a look at the provided configuration option `default_style`.

-### Inset Tag "fa-stack"
+### Insert Tag "fa-stack"

 The second insert tag support the icon stack feature of font awesome.
 All features described above are supported for
 every icon.
 Furthermore the icon stack wrapper itself can be adjusted by classes: